Precy enjoys sharing Filipino legends. She also helps in learning to speak & appreciate the Filipino language & Ilocano through writing.

 There was a couple who used to live in a nipa hut in a rural area which is on the foot of the hills in the province of Albay.
 The wife was currently pregnant at that time.
 It was a peaceful place.
 The nipa hut was made of bamboo and of cogon grass.
 The couple planted vegetables and flowers and that's how they earn their living.

-The two young kids was playful and energetic.
-They are also very helpful as they help their father on tending the crops and harvesting those that are ready to be sold on the market.
+The two young kids were playful and energetic.
+They were very helpful as they always help their fatheron tending the crops and harvesting those that are ready to be sold on the market.
 Amparo was known as Paro and the younger one, Rosalina, was nicknamed Rosa.

 But as months went by